 How did it feel when you started to answer calls?

-“My initial experience of working on MindLine was very good.
+“My initial experience of working on Mindline was very good.
 My co-workers were absolutely brilliant and it felt very unthreatening.
 It felt like a safe transition for moving from the training onto the line.
-I had expected most calls to be crisis calls but I began to realise that many people also contact MindLine for ongoing support to stay well, callers who maybe feel very isolated.
+I had expected most calls to be crisis calls but I began to realise that many people also contact Mindline for ongoing support to stay well, callers who maybe feel very isolated.
 Mindline provides vital support to callers with a wide range of issues from anxiety to psychosis.
 Everybody needs a bit of extra support at sometime in their life and that’s what we offer non judging emotional support.”

 Has volunteering for Mindline led to any further training opportunities?

-Tom had been volunteering at Bristol MindLine for 2 months when he started his Certificate in Counselling Skills.
+Tom had been volunteering at Bristol Mindline for 2 months when he started his Certificate in Counselling Skills.

 Tom later moved onto completing a diploma in counselling

-Has volunteering at MindLine had any impact on your own mental health?
+Has volunteering at Mindline had any impact on your own mental health?

 “I feel better now than I probably ever have and I think Mindline is a part of that.
 My own counselling had the biggest impact but volunteering for Mindline has also offered me something slightly separate.
 There’s something about the voluntary nature of my helpline work that feels helpful.
 I’m choosing to be here and everything works.
 The rota works and the admin works.
-I can go in and do the things that I’m suppose to be doing and everything works.
+I can go in and do the things that I’m supposed to be doing and everything works.
 The quality of the supervision is also first class in quality and quantity.
 We’re incredibly lucky.
 It’s helpful for me on the line and therefore is helpful for callers.”